 Your event is a revolving ecosystem.
 In order to get everything to run smoothly and work together you need to have a plan in place.
-Thinking back to our last post on how to court a sponsor, we learned how to get sponsors to invest by showing them a mutually beneficial relationship.
+Thinking back to our last post on how to attract a sponsor, we learned how to get sponsors to invest by showing them a mutually beneficial relationship.
 The same can be said for vendors.

 If your event is to be a success, you need to have the correct vendors in place.
 Vendors are the people and companies that make your events stand out, so it’s important to have a good rapport with them.
 Most people never take their relationship with vendors any further than just using their goods for an event.